 What if your clubshaft is steeper than your forearm at the Moment of Truth?

-If your clubshaft is steeper than your forearm angle at the Moment of Truth, your swing path will be out-to-in.
-This means you’re really only going to be able to play a fade, and you should honor that fade.
-But, Rose says, you should not do this by just aiming left.
+A steep clubshaft at the Moment of Truth usually leads to an out-to-in swing path through impact with an open club face, making it more likely to create a fade.
+Rose says you should honor that fade but you should not do this by just aiming left.
 “If we’re a little steep through the middle of our forearm, we need to match that with our body turning to the left so we have a chance of starting the ball left and having the fade coming back to the fairway,” Rose explains.
 “If we are steep and also blocked off with the turn, we will get jammed up, leading to a high handle and an open face at impact and the ball will go to the right.”
 Rose says to compensate for this with great body rotation, leading with the left side and making sure the hips and chest get open at impact so you can play the fade.

 What if your clubshaft is shallower than your forearm at the Moment of Truth?

-If the shaft is dipped below your forearm at the Moment of Truth, your swing path would be in to out.
-This, however, is typically a mistake only good players make.
+A shallow clubshaft at the Moment of Truth usually leads to an in-to-out swing path through impact with a closed club face, making it more likely to create a draw.
+However, having the club dip below the angle of the forearm is typically a mistake only good players make.
 “Elite players are very dynamic with their lower body, using very fast legs and hips to create power,” explains Golf Digest Executive Editor Peter Morrice.
 “Because of this, the club can fall behind them a bit, creating an excessively in-to-out swing.”
 These players have to try to sync up the club to their body turn, which is leading too much.
 They need to speed up the arms or slow down the lower body.
 Even with better synchronization, they’re likely still going to hit a draw—ideally one that starts to the right of the target and turns toward it.

 Wrist position is critical at the Moment of Truth